Mystery Science Theater 3000

-MST3Ks original run did not garner high viewership numbers.
-However, the show's popularity spread through online word-of-mouth by its fans known as "MSTies" or "Mysties" (who would remind others to "Keep circulating the tapes"), frequent repeats, syndication, and home media offerings produced by Rhino Entertainment.
+Initially MST3K did not garner high viewership numbers, but the show's popularity spread through online word-of-mouth by its fans known as "MSTies" or "Mysties" (who would remind others to "Keep circulating the tapes"), frequent repeats, syndication, and home media offerings produced by Rhino Entertainment.
 Currently, this popularity continues through Shout!
-Factory, who along with Hodgson, now own the rights to the show and supported the revived series.
+Studios, who along with Hodgson, now own the rights to the show and supported the revived series.
 MST3K was listed as one of Time magazine's "100 Best TV Shows of All-TIME" in 2007, and TV Guide has noted MST3K as one of the top cult television shows.
 The show won a Peabody Award in 1993, was also nominated for two Emmy Awards in 1994 and 1995, and for the CableACE Award from 1992 to 1997.
-The show was considered highly influential, contributing towards the practice of social television, and former cast members launched similar projects based on the riffing of films, including The Film Crew, RiffTrax (ongoing as of 2022), and Cinematic Titanic.
+The show was considered highly influential, contributing towards the practice of social television, and former cast members launched projects similarly on riffing on films, including The Film Crew, RiffTrax, and Cinematic Titanic.
 MST3K also brought to light several older movies that had fallen into obscurity or had received little or no public attention when originally released.
 Many of these films were subsequently identified as among the worst movies ever made, most notably Manos: The Hands of Fate.